 To use 3D Touch, simply press firmly on an item or icon instead of tapping on it.
 When you do so, you'll feel a slight vibration and either a menu or a preview of the item will appear.

 With 3D Touch, you can access a menu of quick actions.
-These are shortcut actions that you can access by pressing firmly on things like app icons, photos, links, contacts and more.
-For example, when you press firmly on the Camera app, a quick actions menu will appear, allowing you to quickly take a photo or video.
+These are shortcut actions you can access by pressing firmly on things like app icons, photos, links, and contacts.
+For example, when you press firmly on the Camera app, a quick-actions menu will appear, allowing you to quickly take a photo or video.

-All apps have a quick action menu, but the functions of each will vary depending on the app.
-For example, Messages brings up a menu of people you've recently texted and Calendar will show you your upcoming events and allow you to add a new event.
+All apps have a quick-action menu, but the functions of each will vary depending on the app.
+For example, Messages brings up a menu of people you've recently texted, while Calendar will show your upcoming events and allow you to add a new event.
 You can try it out with a variety of apps and see what options are available.

 You can also use quick actions with the apps in the Control Center.
-For example, the Flashlight allows you to select its brightness level and the Timer allows you to select from various preset times.
+For example, the Flashlight allows you to select its brightness level, while the Timer allows you to select from various preset times.

 3D Touch also makes switching between apps faster and easier.
 Press firmly on the left edge of the screen and swipe right.